Dynatrace/backstage-plugin/README.md

 filter backstageComponent == "$${componentNamespace}.$${componentName}"
 ```

-To be able to render correctly, the DQL must return data conform to the
+To be able to render correctly, the DQL must return data conforming to the
 following:

 - No `null` values; use `coalesce` to replace `null` values with a default value